Workers' Compensation Insurance

 What doesn't workers' comp insurance cover?

-General liability insurance: A general liability policy covers common business risks like customer injuries, damage to a customer’s property, and advertising injuries.
+General liability insurance: This covers common business risks like customer bodily injuries, damage to a customer’s property, and advertising injuries.

 Commercial auto insurance: This policy covers vehicles owned by your business and is required in nearly every state.
-It typically pays for auto accidents and damages related to theft, weather, and vandalism.
+It typically pays for accidents, vehicle theft, weather damage, and vandalism.

-Business owner’s policy (BOP): A BOP bundles general liability insurance with commercial property insurance.
+Business owner’s policy (BOP): A business owner's policy bundles general liability insurance with commercial property insurance to protect against liability claims and property damage.
 It generally costs less than buying these two policies separately.

 You may also like